 ALL BRAND NEW VEHICLES WITH FACTORY FITTED LPG GAS CONVERSIONS WILL NOT BE REQUIRED TO PRODUCE A UKLPG GAS CERTIFICATE DURING ITS FIRST YEAR OF PLATING BUT THEY MUST BE ENTERED ON THE UKLPG VEHICLE REGISTER.
+AFTER THE FIRST YEAR THE LICENCE HOLDER MUST PRODUCE A a) You must produce a certificate of inspection and weight test not more than six months old at the time of test.
+A valid LOLER (Lifting Operations and Lifting Equipment Regulation 1998) certificate must be produced at the time of the test.
+Please see Appendix A, Pictures 3, 4 and 5.

-AFTER THE FIRST YEAR THE LICENCE HOLDER MUST PRODUCE A SAFETY CHECK CERTIFICATE OR AN ANNUAL SERVICE REPORT CARRIED OUT BY A UKLPG APPROVED GARAGE FOR EVERY YEAR THAT THE VEHICLE IS LICENSED.
+SAFETY CHECK CERTIFICATE OR AN ANNUAL SERVICE REPORT CARRIED OUT BY A UKLPG APPROVED GARAGE FOR EVERY YEAR THAT THE VEHICLE IS LICENSED.